bobbingwide/oik-privacy-policy/readme.txt

 Depends upon oik version 1.13 or higher.

 == Changelog ==
+= 1.4.5 =
+* Tested: With WordPress 5.9.3 and WordPress Multi Site
+* Tested: With PHPUnit 9
+* Tested: With PHP 8.0

 = 1.4.4 =
 * Tested: With WordPress 5.7 and WordPress Multi Site
 * Tested: With PHPUnit 9